Are you a carbon farmer?

 The Emissions Reduction Fund is the centrepiece of climate action policy, and is designed to work with other incentives under the Cleaner Environment Plan to help meet the target to reduce of emissions by 5 percent below 2000 levels.
 Through the Emissions Reduction Fund the Government will purchase the lowest cost abatement via reverse auction in a ‘carbon buy-back’.

 The Fund will provide incentives for abatement activities such as: revegetation and land management; soil carbon; forestry; energy efficiency; cleaning up power stations; cleaning up waste coal mine gas; and cleaning up landfill.
+For more on the Fund, see this series of fact sheets, developed specifically for the cotton industry.

 The Carbon Farming Initiative